Staincliffe CE Junior School

 Teaching Assistants - Mrs Zaman and Mrs Sheikh

-Below is the SPRING TERM overview - this covers everything that your child will be working on throughout the spring term in Year 5.
+Below is the SUMMER TERM overview - this covers everything that your child will be working on throughout the summer term in Year 5.

 For the full year overview of all subjects covered across this year group, please click on the Long Term Plan link below: